 Our latest discovery this 1957 right hand drive Porsche 356A

 Winning at the Porsche National Concours (premier class) Silverstone international

 Roy Kunz Detailing our 356 before the Concours (above)

-Tom in California (below) when he purchased the black speedster (above) someone had changed the colour in 1976 to yellow.
-It was fully restored by Tom & his team.
+Tom in California 1998 (above) when he purchased the black speedster (below) someone had changed the colour in 1976 to yellow.
+It was fully restored by Tom.

 Tom and Richard working at the Porsche factory in Stuttgart (below)

 Getting taught how to straighten the then current 993

 (below) Rebuilding a RHD 1972 911 after restoration at our Bodyshop

 Another international find.
 This 1957 Porsche 356A in right hand drive (below) was purchased by Tom in Cyprus.
 It was so beautiful & rust free, the only thing that was non original was the paint it had been painted at some point & the colour changed to white

 Cutting the new paint back before polishing it to a mirror finish